 Defamation and Media

-We have one of the most successful and busy defamation and media litigation practices in Coventry and Warwickshire.
+Our solicitors head up one of the most successful and busy defamation and media litigation practices in Coventry and Warwickshire.
 Bringing or defending a defamation claim is extremely stressful, especially in the digital age where defamatory comments can remain online indefinitely.
 Our Defamation and Media Solicitors have the knowledge, tenacity, and sheer talent required to fight defamation claims.
 One of our biggest strengths as a Civil Litigation team is the ability to take the worry and stress of the matter off your shoulders so you can get on with your life.

 Below are some of the most common questions we are asked about defamation and media-related disputes.